jpgeorgea/example-repo/README.md

 # Example repository
-This is a sample repository, hello world!
+This is a sample repository, hello coders!

+This is a second change.
+Second and half :)